amandasharief/lightning/src/DataMapper/README.md

 - `afterSave` - triggered after afterCreate or afterUpdate
 - `afterDelete`
 - `beforeFind` - triggered on find, findCount and findList
-- `afterFind` - triggered on find and findList
+- `afterFind` - triggered on find and findList.

 For example